South Carolina Military Medical Malpractice Lawyers Representing Families in Federal Court

 Put your trust in the South Carolina law firm that puts people first

-If you have been injured, or a loved one has died as a result of a government employee’s negligence in the course of his or her employment, look to the attorneys at McGowan, Hood & Felder, LLC, to help you obtain the justice and compensation you deserve.
+If you have been injured, or a loved one has died as a result of a government employee’s negligence in the course of his or her employment, look to the attorneys at McGowan, Hood, Felder & Phillips, LLC, to help you obtain the justice and compensation you deserve.

 Your case under the Federal Tort Claim Act matters to us.
-Contact McGowan, Hood & Felder, LLC, today.
+Contact McGowan, Hood, Felder & Phillips, LLC, today.
 Call 855-296-0828 and schedule a free case evaluation by a South Carolina medical malpractice attorney or personal injury attorney.
 Or, fill out our contact form from any device.
 From our offices in Columbia, Anderson, Charleston, Rock Hill, Sumter, Greenville, and Georgetown, we proudly serve individuals and families throughout South Carolina.

 - Brian Tally Inspires the VA Medical Care and Liability Improvement Act